eagletrt/micro-utils/error-handler-generator/README.md

         {
             "name": "NAME",
             "timeout": 100,
+            "description": "Description",
-            "instances": 10
+            "instances": 10,
+            "details": [
+                {
+                    "id": 0,
+                    "alias": "FIRST_INSTANCE_ALIAS"
                 },
+                {
+                    "id": 3,
+                    "alias": "FOURTH_INSTANCE_ALIAS"
+                }
+            ]
+        },
         ...
     ]
 }
 ```

-The `errors` array contains the list of errors and each error is defined by:
+The `errors` array contains the list of error groups and their corresponding data,
+some fields are mandatory, if one of the necessary fields is missing the corresponding
+error is ignored by the generator and it will not appear inside the code, other fields
+are optionals and can be omitted.

+The mandatory fields are:

 1. `name`: The name of the error group in uppercase with (or without) underscores
 2. `timeout`: How much time should elapse (in ms) before the error expire (to avoid false positives)
-3. `instances`: The number of error instances for that group
+3. `instances`: The total number of error instances for that group

+Other optional fields are:

+1. `description`: A description of the error group which is inserted inside a comment for documentation purposes
+2. `details`: An array of aliases for the error instances, for each element two fields needs to be specified:
+    - `id`: The index of the instance
+    - `alias`: The alias that can be used to identify the instance

+> [!NOTE]
+> For each error in which the aliases are specified a new enum is generated inside
+> the code, this is useful especially if you need to give meaning to an error instance
+> instead of using just a number (e.g. ERROR_PRESSURE_INSTANCE_FRONT_LEFT instead of 0 for a vehicle tires pressure error)

 ## Usage